oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

         ```
           <copy>
-           Hello "${profile.firstName}", Welcome to the Purchase Order Assistant!
+           Hello ${profile.firstName}, Welcome to the Purchase Order Assistant!
 How can I assist you today?
          </copy>
        ```